LAStools/LAStools/bin/lascanopy_README.txt

 other commandline arguments are

--step 10               : raster with stepsize 10 [default: 20]
--nrows 512             : raster at most 512 rows
--ncols 512             : raster at most 512 columns
+-loc
+-lor
+-files_are_plots
+-use_bb                : raster area specified by bounding box in LAS header -use_tile_bb           : raster tile without buffer added by lastile -use_orig_bb           : raster tile without buffer added by on-the-fly buffering -step 10               : raster with stepsize 10 [default: 20] -nrows 512             : raster at most 512 rows -ncols 512             : raster at most 512 columns